 Riverview Sports News

 The group of Grady Buzby, Jerry Seals, Xavier McGriff and Tim Gregory ran a 3:28.96, finishing third behind Camden (3:21.59) and Deptford (3:21.71).
 The top five teams win medals.
+Their time was two seconds slower than the school record they set last week at the Woodbury Relays, but it was just as meaningful considering the venue and the circumstances.

-All four of the Rams ran 52-second splits.
+All four of the Rams ran 52-second legs.
 Buzby got them started with a 52.08 out of the gate.
-Seals ran 52.28.
-McGriff ran 51.16 and pass Audubon into third in the final 100 meters of his leg.
-Gregory maintained the third position throughout the anchor leg, bringing it home in 52.46.
+Seals followed in 52.28.
+McGriff ran 51.16 and Gregory brought it home in 52.46.

 Baseball